anderswallace/462-Chess-Board/README.md

 `python3 chess_main.py`

+Note: The program calls the stockfish engine from the user directory in order for the game to run.
+Make sure to replace this function argument with your own file directory so the engine can be successfully called on startup.

 * This program simulates playing against an AI.
 When prompted, the user will input a string of the space they are moving from to the space they are moving to; for example if the user is moving from A7 to A5 then the user will input `a7a5`

 * To quit the game, enter `q`